atomisthq/docs/docs/user-guide/rug/tests.md

 invoking a single Rug, although you can have multiple if you wish.
 The typical approach in a `#!gherkin When` step is to use the `#!typescript ProjectScenarioWorld` to look up the Rug you want to run and run it.
-A previous example shows how to look up an editor and run it.
 Here's an example of using a generator.

 ```typescript
 import { Project } from "@atomist/rug/model/Project";